pablo-meier/Pablog/posts/2018-04-09-tabletop-character-angel-salinas.md

 former and current wife, leaving a number of dead bodies.
 He gave them each half of his savings, told them to flee.
 One of his proteges from his police days who'd made it to the _Agrupamiento Alfa_ told him he could get him in a safe house in the USA.
-At 54, he fled again, this time to Billings, Colorado.
+At 54, he fled again, this time to Billings, Montana.

 He spent the first 4 years as a tailor at a Nordstrom, but wanted more _pista_ to live a little more comfortably, pay a Private Investigator to keep him